Today ship cruises are increasingly popular among tourists. They provide relaxation and 24-hour service for stressed out workers.

 Previously, NABU has only had the opportunity to measure harmful ultra fine dust particles in the air around cruise ships in harbors.
 They have done so in Hamburg, Venice and the north-eastern German city of Rostock-Warnemünde.
 The ship owners did not allow the environment agency to take measurements on board, Daniel Rieger said.

-The results were devastating nonetheless: In all cases the ships were burning off heavy oil.
-Four of five ships were not equipped with any exhaust gas cleaning or they were only fulfilling the lowest legal standard for northern Europe - a system that only reduces sulfur oxide emissions.
+In all cases the ships were burning off heavy oil.
+Four of five vessels were not equipped with any exhaust gas cleaning or they were only fulfilling the lowest legal standard for northern Europe - a system that only reduces sulfur oxide emissions.

 Technical solutions to reduce particle and nitrogen oxide emissions have long been on the market, though.
 Therefore, NABU argues, not implementing them is largely due to greed.
 It would cost money to install the system and furthermore require the companies to use more expensive types of fuel.